johanneskastl/ansible-role-k3s_configure_private_registries/README.md

 k3s_configure_private_registries
 =========

-Configure k3s to use a private registry via the registries.yaml file
+Configure k3s to use a private registry via the registries.yaml file.
+Alternatively, you can just configure authentication for a registry, e.g. for Docker Hub.

 Requirements
 ------------